How To Choose the Right Diamond or Colored Gemstone for an Engagement Ring

 A NOTE ON LABORATORY-GROWN DIAMONDS

-Laboratory-grown diamonds are certainly relevant to the climate conversation.
-It is important to note that these mass-produced gems require an immense amount of energy to create.
+When it comes to the climate conversation, it is important to note that laboratory-grown diamonds are mass-produced gems that require an immense amount of energy to create.

-From an economic standpoint, lab-grown diamonds are vastly more affordable - especially for anyone seeking to purchase a home.
-Be aware that laboratory-grown diamonds do not hold their value.
+From an economic standpoint, there is no question that lab-grown diamonds are vastly more affordable - especially for anyone seeking to purchase a home.
+Just be aware that laboratory-grown diamonds do not hold their value.

 RESPONSIBLY SOURCED COLORED GEMSTONES